terryguo3180-eng/Minecraft-LLM/README.md

 The model will start generating token by token, printing the output in chat (clearing the screen with newlines each step).
 A bossbar shows progress.

 #### Command 2: Multiturn Conversation
+Run `/function <pack>:setup` only once, and for each turn, execute:
 ```
 /function <pack>:chat {t:<temperature>,i:"<input>"}
 ```